eficode-academy/jenkins-katas/labs/02-editing-your-pipeline.md

 It's common to have different types of hardware to run your pipeline.
-Some things can be done on inexpensive low performance hardware, while other things require extra ram, or a specific piece of hardware to be run on.
+Some things can be done on inexpensive low performance hardware, while other things require extra RAM, or a specific piece of hardware to be run on.

 This is achieved by agent labels depicting which